 I was sitting with Jim the other day (from the $0 – $2k Case Study) and we were talking about Rob.
-He has a portfolio of sites and he’s making over $30,000 per month as of November 2016.
+He has a portfolio of sites and he’s making over $30,000 per month.

 Jim said something to the effect of:

 “So a portfolio is the way to create a full time income, right?”

 “No, not really.
 Most of the income comes from just one site” was my reply.
 See about $19,000 comes from one site.
 And my thought is that Rob makes $30,000 per month in spite of having a portfolio of sites.